microsoft/presidio/docs/analyzer/nlp_engines/transformers.md

 For more information on model training and evaluation for Presidio, see the [Presidio-Research Github repository](https://github.com/microsoft/presidio-research).

-To train your own model, see this tutorial: [Train your own transformers model](https://huggingface.co/transformers/v2.4.0/examples.html#named-entity-recognition).
+To train your own model, see this tutorial: [Train your own transformers model](https://huggingface.co/docs/transformers/training).

-Once models are trained, they should be installed locally in the same environment as Presidio Analyzer.